-- 14.19 Building and development in the riparian protection area shall be in accordance with the County's Land Use Bylaw and the County's Riparian Land Conservation and Management Policy. - 14.20 The riparian protection area may be publicly or privately owned. - 14.21 A local plan shall provide a detailed riparian assessment based on the Province's 'Stepping Back from the Water Guide'.
-The assessment should determine the applicable mitigation requirements to protect the riparian area.

-- 14.22 The riparian protection area should remain in its natural state.
-Development proponents should maintain the natural riparian function through the use of native plant species. - 14.23 Riparian protection area uses may include: linear infrastructure, parks, pathways, and trails when designed to minimize impact on the riparian area. - 14.24 Public roads and private access roads may be allowed in the riparian protection area.
+- 14.19 Building and development in the riparian protection area shall be in accordance with the County's Land Use Bylaw and the County's Riparian Land Conservation and Management Policy or any replacement policy. - 14.20 The riparian protection area may be publicly or privately owned. - 14.21 A local plan shall provide a detailed riparian assessment based on the Province's 'Stepping Back from the Water Guide'.
+The assessment shall determine the applicable mitigation requirements to protect the riparian area. - 14.22 The riparian protection area should principally remain in its natural state.
+Development proponents should principally maintain the natural riparian function through the use of native plant species. - 14.23 Notwithstanding Policy 14.22, Riparian protection area uses may include: linear infrastructure, parks, pathways, and trails when designed to minimize impact on the riparian area. - 14.24 Notwithstanding Policy 14.22, Public roads and private access roads may be allowed in the riparian protection area.
 All roads shall be located, designed, and constructed so as to minimize disturbance to the riparian area.